gnilk/editor/readme.md

   - IMGUI (?) for Portable UI
   - etc...

-Noteworthy
+Noteworthy:
-A terminal application can't properly trap the SHIFT key (at least not through ncurses).
+A terminal application can't properly trap SHIFT + <certain keys> (at least not through ncurses).
-Therefore the terminal backend (NCurses for now) will spawn a special thread very similar to a keylogger.
+Therefore, the terminal backend (NCurses for now) will spawn a special thread very similar to a keylogger.
 You will have to allow the terminal "Input Monitoring" capabilities in the macOS settings IF you want SHIFT+Arrow keys to work properly.